ketwaroo/minetest_ambient_light/README.md

 ## Configuration

-You can change ambient light levels via setting `ambient_light = X` in your minetest.conf file.
+You can change ambient light levels via setting `light_level = X` in your minetest.conf file.

-Or configure via all settings.
+Or configure via `all settings`.

 ## Changes